-View cart “Method for Transposition” has been added to your cart.
+View cart “Divertissements” has been added to your cart.

 Relaxation Techniques by John Glasel consists of a series of Yoga-like exercises designed for advanced and professional trumpeters who feel the need to improve tone quality, range, and endurance.
 These exercises serve to increase strength and eliminate tensions, thus developing greater efficiency in the use of the lips and breathing muscles.
 As your playing set-up becomes more relaxed, a more natural style of playing will emerge.
 Your sound will become more open, endurance will increase, and you will be able to add at least a third to your usable high register.